Chemistry Engineering

 Who Can Apply

-The Astrophoria Foundation Year at Oxford is designed for students who have the academic potential to succeed at Oxford but who have faced socio-economic or educational disadvantage that may have affected their grades or opportunities.
+The Astrophoria Foundation Year at Oxford is designed for students who have the academic potential to succeed at the university but may have faced socio-economic or educational disadvantages that affected their grades or opportunities.

 Offers for the programme are based on academic suitability as well as meeting specific eligibility criteria.
-The course aims to help close the educational attainment gap by supporting students who have experienced barriers in their education.
+The course aims to help close the educational attainment gap by providing support to students who have experienced barriers in their education.

 Currently, the programme is open to:

-- Students must also meet the academic entry requirements and eligibility conditions explained below.
+• Students must also meet the academic entry requirements and eligibility conditions outlined below.

-Applicants will be required to provide evidence of eligibility during the application process.
-This is done through the Foundation Year Additional Application Questionnaire (FYAAQ), which will be available on the Foundation Year webpages, along with a full guide to help students complete it.
+Applicants will need to provide evidence of eligibility during the application process.
+This is completed through the Foundation Year Additional Application Questionnaire (FYAAQ), which is available on the Foundation Year webpages, accompanied by a detailed guide to assist students in completing it.

 Important Note